Meet Principal Instructor Allison Luke.

 About the HTP

 The HTP is an entry-level program introducing students to the fundamentals of landscape horticulture.
 The program follows the provincial horticulture apprenticeship, enriching the base curriculum with supplementary materials and practical, hands-on activities and training.

 Course failure within a module requires the student to repeat the course the next time it is normally offered.
 Failure of more than three courses within a module requires the student to repeat the entire module.
 A passing grade of at least 70% is required on all assignments, tests and courses to complete the program successfully.

 The HTP is comprised of four separate eight-week modules.
-The program begins on August 31st and finishes in April.
+The program begins in August and finishes the following April.
 Each module is approximately 275 hours of classroom and practical instruction and is composed of a series of 3–5 courses.

 The HTP is limited to a maximum of 16 students per cohort.
-We accept one cohort per year with classes starting in September.
+We accept one cohort per year with classes starting in late August.
 All other qualified students are placed on a waitlist and may be offered a seat should they become available before the start of the cohort year.

 HTP is only offered on a full-time basis as classes have been designed to complement each other and build on learning objectives and hands-on activities.

-The HTP is a full-time program.
-Students are required to attend Monday to Friday from 8:00 am-4:30 pm.
-The physical nature of the training, as well as assignments and readings, significantly reduces available time and energy for extra-curricular activities.
+The HTP is a full-time program and students are required to attend from Tuesday to Friday from 9:00 am-4:00 pm.
+The physical nature of the training, as well as assignments and readings, significantly reduces available time and energy for extra-curricular activities, however, some students work part-time in addition to attending the program.

 Graduates of the HTP are well-prepared to apply for entry-level positions in the following: